10 iconic Australian hikes you can reach from our parks

 Featuring spectacular cliff views, fascinating geology and forest scenery, its 135km traverses the length of Leeuwin-Naturaliste National Park and overlooks the adjoining Ngari Capes Marine Park.

 While the trail mostly hugs the coastline, the diversity of landscape makes this a very popular walk that’s challenging but achievable for most.
-North to South is considered an easier route and the Friends of the Cape to Cape Track is a very useful resource.
+North to South is considered an easier way to take it on and the Friends of the Cape to Cape Track is a very useful resource.

 When: Best taken on from March to May or September to November.